-The income drawdown alternative
+The advantages of income drawdown

-There are four main advantages of income drawdown.
+There are four main advantages of income drawdown:

 - You aren't forced to buy a lifetime income when annuity rates are low and permanently surrender your fund to an insurance company.